 |At-fault accident (damage > $1,000)||$1,294||$990|

-Farm Bureau Mutual vs. American Family: rates by age
+Farm Bureau Financial vs. American Family: by age

 Insurance companies use a driver's age as an estimator of risk, assigning rates accordingly.
 Insurance is commonly most expensive for drivers younger than 25 — due to their increased odds of being involved in an accident — and most affordable for middle-aged drivers.
 Since every insurance company evaluates age brackets differently, it's worth shopping around and finding the best rate for you.